twomice/com.joineryhq.profcond/README.md

 * 'before': The element will be relocated before the element indicated by this jQuery selector, with jQuery().insertBefore().
 * 'after': The element will be relocated after the element indicated by this jQuery selector, with jQuery().insertAfter().
 * 'is_price_change': TRUE if this field is a price field and changing it should update the total amount.
 Defaults to FALSE.

+## Variables
+ProfileConditionals defines these JavaScript variables in CRM.vars.profcond:

+* pageConfig: the full array of rules as configured for the current [page-type] and [page-id].
+* formId: the `id` attribute of the CiviCRM form being displayed.
+* submittedParticipantValues: defined on "additional participantn" forms in a multi-participant event registration;
+  an array of the values submitted values (omitting credit card details) from the participants submitted on earlier forms. `submittedParticipantValues[0]` contains values submitted for the primary participant, `submittedParticipantValues[1]` for the first additional participant, etc. This variable, when referenced by a condition in which [subject-identifier] = 'variable', optionally in conjunction with a rule "limit", allows definition of rules which affect behavior on an additional participant form based on selections in earlier participant forms.

 ## More examples
 A more involved example is contained in [CONFIG_EXAMPLE.md](CONFIG_EXAMPLE.md).